 "What is… going on?"
 The armored mercenary was huffing as he kept on swinging his sword, slicing the priestess' head and neck every time.
 "Why… can't I kill you…" He fell down out of exhaustion.
 "What… are you?"

 "That was quicker than expected.
 I suggest you exercise some more.
 It'll be good for you."
 The priestess was a little worried.
 "But, maybe that is the limit of a lowly mercenary such as yourself."
 Only for a moment, though.

 The rest of the party members came back to where the priestess was.

 "What took you so long?"
 The priestess asked everyone.
 "This poor man was exhausted from attacking me.
 You could have shortened his suffering by knocking him out earlier."

 "You seem fine to me, as always."
-The knight remarked while wearing his armor piece by piece.
+The knight remarked while seeming to fix his armor properly in place.

 "What happened… to my men?"
 The mercenary lying down still hasn't lost consciousness.
 "And why did you run away… if you were really strong?"